 The other most notable player on Naked City is Boredoms’ vocalist Yamatsuka Eye, who mostly does his thing on the album.
 But, of course, Eye’s “thing” is some of the most beguiling vocal work ever recorded, and Eye is in peak form here.
 There’s some hardcore punk in Eye’s performance, but also scatting, babytalk, “Whazzzup,” the demons in The Evil Dead, blowing 100 loogies per second, and a machine gun.

 But John Zorn’s Naked City is also strengthened by two unsung players: Joey Baron on drums and Bill Frisell on guitar.
 Baron is having an absolute ball, like on “Batman,” when he tumbles across his set like they’ve been thrown down the stairs, and Frisell often carries these songs while Zorn takes his saxophone through the gates of hell.
 They create a tension between melody and noise, something the band and album as wholes play with throughout Naked City.
 Since the ’70s, Zorn was forming groups of disparate musicians to improvise.
-On Naked City, this oddball group found the pulse of something entirely new.
+On Naked City, John Zorn and his oddball group found the pulse of something entirely new.

 Zorn’s greatest talent is his understanding of when to fuck shit up and when to step back.
 A song like “Punk China Doll,” one of the best on the record, represents this.
 The first few seconds sound one down-tuned guitar from black metal, but then they switch to math rock, then to pure experimentalism, bolstered by a ripped fabric guitar solo, and then finally a bit of primitivist, dark ambient peace.
 This is a song that breathes, full of built-up pressure and then glorious release.
 The whole record follows this coke-and-mentos mentality, a gleeful science experiment performed by one of modern jazz’s most restless creators.